 Sam Waller, University of Cambridge, Engineering Design Centre, U.K.

 Kevin Carey is Chair of RNIB (www.rnib.org.uk), the UK's leading blindness charity with an annual turnover of more than GBP100 million as well as being Chair of humanITy (www.humanity.org.uk) a specialist e-Inclusion Charity, and Chair of the DCMS/Ofcom Community Radio Fund Panel (www.ofcom.org.uk).
 He is head of e-Inclusion Consultancy for ATcare (www.atcare.co.uk), a Board Member of the Social Investment Business www.socialinvestmentbusiness.org and a member of the ACEVO Regulatory Task Force (www.acevo.org.uk).
 He is a regular contributor to Managing Information (www.managinginformation.com) and Ability Magazine (www.abilitymagazine.com).
 He is a former Member of the Ofcom Content Board and a NESTA Fellow in accessible broadcasting (www.nesta.org.uk), with a Royal Television Society Award for engineering.
-An eclectic writer, broadcaster and speaker, Kevin has authored more than 150 major papers and presentations.
-He is a lay Minister of the Church of England and a Member of its General Synod.
-He is a published poet, chorister, former AmDram actor/director, and classical music critic.
-In his new position at RNIB, he has turned his powerful and unorthodox intellect towards the subject of governance and the way people work together to generate creativity and success.
+Carey, who has made almost 200 major presentations on every aspect of accessible digital information systems, has been involved in major projects concerning the accessibility of computing, telecommunications and broadcasting, and their convergence.
+He has been involved in every aspect of the discipline from laboratory testing to advising UK and EU officials and Ministers.
+He was a Member of the Ofcom Content Board (2003-06), won a NESTA Fellowship in accessible broadcasting (2004-06), and a Royal Television Society award for engineering (2003).

 Jonathan Freeman is a Senior Lecturer in the Department of Psychology at Goldsmiths, University of London where he leads his academic team's input to a range of projects focused on user needs from digital media products and services, with a key focus on usability and accessibility.
 Jonathan is also Managing Director of i2 media research limited, a spin off from Psychology at Goldsmiths.
 He set up i2 media research with Goldsmiths in 2002, and leads its continued growth.

 Alex Li is the Senior Accessibility Strategist at Microsoft.
-His primary responsibility is to represent Microsoft in addressing global accessibility public policies and accessibility technical standards development.
+His primary responsibility is to represent Microsoft in addressing global accessibility public policies and accessibility standards development.
 He is also responsible for governance policy within Microsoft to uphold Microsoft’s accessibility conformance process.
-Alex is the convener of JTC1 Special Working Group on Accessibility (SWG‐A), and served as its Task Group 2 chair and TEITAC liaison.
-He also represents Microsoft as a member of the W3C Web Accessibility Initiative (WAI) Steering Council and served as a member of Web Content Accessibility Guidelines Working Group (WCAG WG).
+Alex is the convener of JTC 1 Special Working Group on Accessibility (SWG‐A), and served as its Task Group 2 chair and TEITAC liaison.
+Alex is the JTC 1 representative for the ISO/IEC Guide 71 JTAG.
+He also represents Microsoft as a member of the W3C Web Content Accessibility Guidelines Working Group (WCAG WG) and Authoring Tool Accessibility Guidelines Working Group (AUWG).
 Prior to joining Microsoft, Alex was responsible for accessibility policies and standards at SAP.

-Trisha O'Connell is the Director of Research and Development for the WGBH-Shapiro National Center for Accessible Media (NCAM), shaping and managing projects that address current and emerging accessibility challenges in the convergence of technology, media, disability, and education.
-She has worked in Media Access at WGBH since 1988, serving as director of The Caption Center prior to joining NCAM.
+Trisha O'Connell is the former Director of Research and Development for the WGBH National Center for Accessible Media, shaping and managing projects that address current and emerging accessibility challenges in the convergence of technology, media, disability, and education.
+She worked in Media Access at WGBH beginning in 1988, serving as director of The Caption Center prior to joining NCAM.
+In 2013, she joined the Education Development Center's staff.
 She holds an MBA from the Simmons Graduate School of Management.

 Dónal Rice is the Senior ICT Advisor for the National Disability Authority of Ireland (NDA) - Centre for Excellence in Universal Design (CEUD), which was launched in October 2007.
 The CEUD is dedicated to the principle of universal access, enabling people in Ireland to participate in a society that takes account of human difference and to interact with their environment to the best of their ability.
 Dónal has responsibility for the NDA IT Accessibility Guidelines and formerly worked extensively with many public sector departments and agencies on the NDA's Excellence through Accessibility Awards.
 Dónal holds a BA in Maths and English from University College, Dublin, an MSc in Computing from Griffith College, Dublin, and is currently undertaking a doctorate in eAccessibility and Legislation with the Centre for Disability Law and Policy at the National University of Ireland, Galway.